Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Even as she provided him with a shoulder to cry on, Jackie did her best to encourage John to pick up the pieces and rebuild his life.
 Since she hadn't heard from him in a while, she assumed that he had taken her advice.

 On this day, seeing him waiting outside in the cold, she didn't hesitate to open the door and invite him in.
-The smile that spread across his face as they exchanged greetings filled her with hope that her friend had finally turned a corner.
+The smile that spread across his face as they exchanged greetings filled her with the hope that her friend had finally turned a corner.

 To her surprise, John politely refused to enter the establishment.
 Despite the frigid temperature, their entire conversation would take place with him never setting foot past the threshold.